john-griffin/deno-dom-test/README.md

 ## Current limitations

 - When tests fail output is not very useful
-- Need to do a `// @ts-ignore` before the expect statement due to lack of types from jest-dom
 - Tests must be run with `--allow-env` flag
 - `isContext` override will have nasty side effects